-Associate Director, Medical Alumni Relations (251) 460-7369 aekouns@southalabama.edu
+Leila Nichols Director of Development, Medical Affairs and Alumni Relations (251) 460-7491 leilanichols@southalabama.edu

-USA COLLEGE OF MEDICINE CLASS OF 2018 POSTGRADUATE (RESIDENCY) APPOINTMENTS
+USA COLLEGE OF MEDICINE CLASS OF 2019 POSTGRADUATE (RESIDENCY) APPOINTMENTS

 Match Day is an important day for each graduating medical student.
 It also serves as a focus of celebration for each medical school.
 Across the United States, medical students simultaneously learn of the locations of the residency programs in which they will continue the next phase of their medical training.